Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/9_marketing/0_Idea-brief.md

 ## Vision

-Narravid will democratize video creation by combining the efficiency of AI with the control of professional tools, enabling anyone to tell their story visually without compromise.
+Narravid will democratize video creation by combining the efficiency of AI with the control of professional tools, enabling anyone to tell and create their content vision without compromise.

 ## Problem